 According to the Small Business Administration themselves, they are now “solely focused” on economic recovery efforts.
-However, they are overwhelmed by the response, and if you desire help with applying and following up on the status of your loan,
+While they have been overwhelmed by the response, if you desire help with applying and following up on the status of your loan,

 SBA Loan Aid is here to help.